Students should read their University email at least once per day, as many tutors use email to contact their students.

-The University email service is called Oxford Nexus and is run by IT Services.
+The University email service is called Nexus365 and is run by IT Services.
 You will have been registered automatically for an account as soon as you were issued with your University Card.

 - Before you can log in, you must activate your Oxford SSO account